AnthonyEbert/queuecomputer/README.md

 Overview
 --------

-queuecomputer implements a new method for simulating from a general set of queues in a computationally efficient manner.
+ implements a new method for simulating from a general set of queues in a computationally efficient manner.
 The current most popular method for simulating queues is Discete Event Simulation (DES).
-The top R package for DES is called `simmer` and the top Python package is called `SimPy`.
+The top R package for DES is called and the top Python package is called .
 We have validated and benchmarked queuecomputer against both these packages and found that queuecomputer is two orders of magnitude faster than either package.

 Simulating arbitrary queues is difficult, however once:

-1. The arrival times \(t^a\) and service times \(s\) are known for all customers and,
+1. The arrival times \(A = {a_1, a_2, \cdots, a_n}\) and service times \(S = {s_1, s_2, \cdots, s_n}\) are known for all customers and,
 2.  the server resource schedule is specified

-then the departure times \(t^d\) for all customers can be computed exactly.
+then the departure times \(D = {d_1, d_2, \cdots, d_n}\) for all customers can be computed deterministically.

 The focus on this package is: